SAP/luigi/docs/luigi-client-api.md

 ### getClientPermissions

-Returns the current client permissions as specified on the navigation node.
-(See [Node parameters](navigation-parameters-reference.md).)
+Returns the current client permissions as specified in the navigation node.
+For details, see [Node parameters](navigation-parameters-reference.md).

-Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** client permissions as specified on the navigation node.
+Returns **[Object](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Object)** client permissions as specified in the navigation node.

 ## linkManager